 1.Does my dog need a license?

-Yes.
-Dogs are required to be licensed no later than January 15th of every calendar year.
-The cost is $10.00 for an intact dog, and $5.00 for a spayed or neutered dog.
+Yes, the City issues lifetime dog licenses.
+The cost is $40.00 for an intact dog, and $25.00 for a spayed or neutered dog.
+A senior discount is offered if certain conditions are met, please inquire at City Hall.
 A license tag will be provided by the City upon licensing at City Hall.
 Proof of rabies vaccination is required.

 2.How many dogs can I own within City limits?

 It is unlawful for any person to keep more than three (3) dogs or three (3) cats, or a total of four (4) in the City.
 The only exception is that a litter of pups or kittens may be kept for a period of time not exceeding five (5) months from birth.

 No. The City of Priest River currently does not require that cats are licensed.

 4.Can I own chickens in the City limits?

 Yes.
 Each single-family property is allowed a maximum of six (6) hens.
 Roosters are not allowed.
 For coop information and restrictions, please contact our Code Enforcement Officer.
 Officer Bulling